MISSION: TO SERVE EVERY STUDENT WITH EXCELLENCE AS THE STANDARD

 |3.
 Moment of Silence|

-The Board held a moment of silent reflection and invited the viewing audience to join them.
+Board members observed a moment of silent reflection and invited the viewing audience to join them.

 |A. Pledge of Allegiance|